 Generic 1% Cash Back card:

-This calculation doesn’t include the additional 3% cash back benefits in the gas station category that you get with Blue Preferred, which make the card even more beneficial.
+This calculation doesn’t include the additional 6% cash back benefits in the streaming category that you get with Blue Preferred, which make the card even more beneficial.

 If you haven’t already, you may want to re-think that anti-annual fee sentiment!

 The Blue Cash Preferred Card comfortably surpasses the Blue Cash Everyday card and 1% cards on supermarket purchases in net cash back for most users, despite the $95 annual fee.
-For me, it brought an additional $200 cash back in year 1 and will bring $150 each subsequent year.
+For me, it brought an additional $500+ cash back in year 1 and will bring $200+ each subsequent year versus a typical 1% cash back card.
 Just for buying the groceries I was already buying!
 Your mileage may vary, of course, depending on where you shop and how much you spend annually.

 If you have a large family, it might actually pay off to use both, hitting the Blue Preferred 6% cap, then moving on to the Blue Everyday.